 Back by popular demand!
 Why did George Lucas' 1977 original Star Wars become a phenomena that we still cherish today?
 Because it tapped into a universal story in the collective psyche: The Hero's Journey-- a timeless story construct still relevant to scriptwriters, filmmakers, and film lovers today.
 Join media educator Malory Graham for this exploration of the structure of Star Wars and how it still informs screenwriting and filmmaking today.

 October 17 - November 14, 2016

 Educators from UW African Studies illuminate extraordinary stories from across Sub-Saharan Africa highlighting African-made films and evaluating films created through the 'western gaze.'
-Over four sessions, we will explore a variety of different films portraying contemporary portraits of Africa, coming to a deeper understanding of Africa beyond the media stereotypes.
+Over four sessions, we will explore a variety of different contemporary cinematic portraits of Africa, coming to a deeper understanding of Africa beyond the media stereotypes.

 Tony Kay, film critic for City Arts and The Sunbreak, presents a film criticism primer for parents and educators looking to expand their cinematic vocabulary in sharing the crafts of filmmaking with younger audiences.